 MED-over the shoulder: Talent places the buccal mass on the glue in the front chamber of the recording dish.

 MED-over the shoulder: Talent adds Aplysia saline to the dish to induce the glue’s setting.
 Text overlay: Refer to the accompanying manuscript for saline composition.
+Note: We’re not sure if we used 3.6.2 or 3.6.3 in the shooting, however, it was the last step in the section 3.6.

 Then, under the microscope, grab the sheath of the cerebral ganglion and pull it into the back chamber with a pair of forceps, and ensure that the CBCs (Text overlay: CBCs: cerebral-buccal connectives) run through the notch.
 Then, pin the nerves of the cerebral ganglion other than the CBCs to avoid damage to the intact CBCs.